 I decided to combine various strategies, and I found a way to make a homemade space heater that worked!

 Now don’t get too crazy excited – this little homemade space heater isn’t going to heat your whole house or even your entire master bedroom.
 But it will increase the temperature a few degrees in a small room – which would be awesome during a winter power outage.

-The idea came from a youtube video, although I discovered that method warmed the area up faster if I used a cake pan with the pot tilted.
+The idea came from a Youtube video, although I discovered that the method warmed the area up faster if I used a cake pan with the pot tilted.